MariamRukhaia/FinTokFraud-Scam-Detection/README.md

 The project analyzes **400 manually labeled TikTok posts** across **financial, health, and lifestyle** content using captions, hashtags, and top comments.

-## 🔍 What We Built
+## 🔍 What I Built

-We developed a **weighted keyword classifier** that identifies linguistic signals commonly associated with scam content, including:
+I developed a **weighted keyword classifier** that identifies linguistic signals commonly associated with scam content, including:

 - Recruitment language
 - Supplement and health deception